MargaritaAtr/harry-potter-quiz/README.md

 ## `Site Purpose:`

-This website is designed to test user`s knowledge of Harry potter story and have a fun.
+This website is designed to test users' knowledge of Harry Potter story while listening to the Harry Potter theme song.
+The user will get direct feedback on whether he selected the correct or incorrect answer to each question.
+Once all questions are answered, a message with the score and a "Play again" button will be displayed, encouraging the user to improve his score if he wishes to do so.

 ## `Site Goal:`